vvvv/The-Gray-Book/reference/extending/publishing.md

 Head over to the _Action_ section of your repo to monitor your worflow run in real time.
 If errors occur during the workflow run, they'll show up here.

 ![Workflow Run](/images/libraries/publishing_workflow_run_report.png)

+### Categorize the pack
+In order for your public pack on nuget.org to show up in the [package browser](http://vvvv.org/packs) make sure:
+- Your pack has a tag "VL"
+- You add your pack to the [list of curated libraries](https://github.com/vvvv/PublicContent/blob/master/Libraries.xml), which defines the categories used in the browser.
+Note: A NuGet can appear in multiple categories!